 At the time of your tattoo, your artist will provide you with some tips on how to care for your tattoo.
 If you have questions, reach out to your artist.
 If you are waiting for your artist to get back to you and need information quickly you can read the aftercare instructions, or download the instructions in PDF.

 Each artist decides what subject and which placements they are willing to tattoo.
-However, at Moon we won’t tattoo any type of hate-based or blatantly obscene tattoos.
+However, at Moon we won’t tattoo any type of hate-based, blatantly obscene, or derogatory tattoos.

+We can no longer accommodate anyone who does not have an appointment at Moon.
 Please be respectful of how small our studio is and how little extra seating there is.
-For this reason, we only allow one guest per client if you feel it is necessary to bring someone.
-Please ask your artist ahead of time if your guest is allowed to be near you while you are getting tattooed and be understanding if the answer is no. If the answer is yes, please remind your guests to keep their hands to themselves and not touch you, and not touch anything in the tattoo area.
+Also remember to keep your hands to yourselves and do not touch your skin or anything in the tattoo area.
 We want you to get the best tattoo possible, and that means limiting distractions, infections, and movement.

 No children under 18 may be in the studio at any time.